 Basic principles of Gregg shorthand including mastery of brief forms.
 Development of skill in reading and writing shorthand.
+Hours of class per week: 5.

 BU 132 Shorthand

 Review of basic shorthand principles.
 Emphasis on skill in reading and writing shorthand at progressively higher rates of speed for sustained periods of time.
 Spelling, punctuation, and grammar are included.
 Introduction to transcription at the typewriter.